sysops-cpu/ai-pivot/README.md

-# ai-pivot
-Projects from my transition into AI Engineering
+# AI Portfolio by Haris